FyraLabs-Graveyard/pungi/doc/phases.rst

 This phase uses data collected by ``pkgset`` phase and figures out what packages should be in each variant.
 The basic mapping can come from comps file, a JSON mapping or ``additional_packages`` config option.
 This inputs can then be enriched by adding all dependencies.
+See :doc:`gathering` for details.

 Once the mapping is finalized, the packages are linked to appropriate places and the ``rpms.json`` manifest is created.